harounbensaadi/optithor/README.md

 # OptiThor

-**OptiThor** is a Python package for **linear-programming–based optimization of microbial growth media** under elemental stoichiometric constraints.
+**OptiThor** is a Python package for **linear-programming-based optimization of microbial growth media** under elemental stoichiometric constraints.

 Given:
 - a set of candidate compounds (identified by PubChem CIDs),